andreaslam/ZanLing-TrueZero/README.md

 - `a1NAB2.pyx` - prototype code using reinforcement learning and genetic algorithm for the chess AI to learn to play chess using Negamax using Alpha-Beta pruning.
 - `aiuci.py` - UCI compliant, contains the logic for handling UCI commands
 - `main.py` - run this file 📁 for the "work-in-progress" 🏗️ experience of the UCI Engine
+- `aidata.py` - the companion file for `aieval7m.pyx`.
+Handles SQL data accessing and one-hot ♨️ encoding seperately in this file to improve speed and memory performance
 - `aiucieval.py` - UCI compliant version of the code that handles move search 🔍 and evaluation
 - `aieval8.pyx` - used for training the evaluation AI.
 Handles SQL data accessing and one-hot ♨️ encoding as well.
 Includes ranking agents by playing games agianst other agents
-- `aieval7g.pyx` - used for training the evaluation AI.
+- `aieval7m.pyx` - used for training the evaluation AI.
 Handles SQL data accessing and one-hot ♨️ encoding as well.
-Includes ranking agents by playing games agianst other agents.
-Supports GPU
-- `aieval7g.pyx` - used for training the evaluation AI.
-Handles SQL data accessing and one-hot ♨️ encoding as well.
-Includes ranking agents by playing games agianst other agents with multiprocessing
+Includes ranking agents by playing games agianst other agents with multiprocessing on GPU
 - `aieval8t.pyx` - used for training the evaluation AI by using state-of-the-art [Transformer architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
 Handles SQL data accessing and one-hot ♨️ encoding as well.
 - `aimatchup.pyx` - used for internal testing, 🧪📝 used as companion code to `aieval8` to faciliate playing games against other agents
 - `aigamesdb.pyx` - used for turning PGNs from Lichess to UCI notation and storing it to the SQL database (with parameterised inputs)